Ganni: History

-Campaign
+Marketing

 In 2019, the brand launched a Denmark-wide initiative called Ganni Repeat in which garments could be rented in Copenhagen for up to three weeks at a time.
 At Copenhagen Fashion Week in 2020, Ganni announced an expansion of Ganni Repeat to Europe and the United States in partnership with Levi's.
 Entitled "Love Letter," the rental-only joint collection consists of upcycled denim pieces.
-Ganni has collaborated widely with representatives from the creative industries to produce limited edition collections.
+Ganni has collaborated with various creative-industry partners on limited-edition collections.
 Some examples include a range of jackets, a coat and a vest, with Icelandic 66 ° North, an outdoor clothing brand.
 Footwear collection with Diemme, a shoe making brand.
 An upcycled collection designed with Ahluwalia, a menswear design.

-Stores

-Ganni has multiple outlets spread in and around Copenhagen, Denmark.

-Podcast
+In April 2024, Ganni collaborated with Paloma Elsesser on a size-inclusive line.
+The Paloma Elsesser x GANNI capsule collection was announced to be available, starting from 17 April 2024, in EU sizes 32-52.

-Ganni initiated a Podcast where host Marjon Carlos speaks to different creative artists about their interests, life and activities.
+Ganni has a podcast where host Marjon Carlos speaks to different creative artists about their interests, life and activities.

-Activism

-During the full-scale Russian invasion of Ukraine, which is part of Russian-Ukrainian war Ganni expressed support for Ukraine.
-During the Black Lives Matter movement, Ganni pledged 100,000 euros to be split between NAACP, and legal aid non-profit initiative ACLU.

-Environmental

-In 2022, Ganni committed to working directly with suppliers to invest in ways to mitigate carbon emissions.
-By 2023 Ganni is committing to eliminate its use of virgin leather for its handbags, shoes and other leather pieces, shifting towards plant-based alternative for their collection it uses grape skin derived from winemaking as an alternative to leather.
-In 2022, Ganni entered into a partnership with Infinited Fiber Company, to transforms textile waste into high quality fiber.
-As a part of its sustainability drive, Ganni is re-introducing its past season prints and fabrics with modifications.
-In 2021, Ganni launched its plus size clothing lineup from european size 32 to 52 to enhance inclusivity.
-In Dec 2021, Ganni partnered with transparency tech provider to show its garments’ origins, in the context of Supply chain transparency.
-In 2021, Ganni partnered with on-demand repair service Sojo in order to provide aftercare to its customers in terms of repairing purchased clothes, to enhance reusability.